replicatedhq/ship/README.md

 # Ship Cloud

-[Ship Cloud](https://www.replicated.com/ship) is available as a hosted solution, enabling teams to collaborate and manage multiple OTS Kubernetes application settings in one place, with Ship watching and updating on upstream changes, and creating Pull Requests and other integrations into CI/CD systems.
+For those not interested in operating and maintaining a fleet of Ship instances, [Ship Cloud](https://www.replicated.com/ship) is available as a hosted solution.
+With Ship Cloud, teams can collaborate and manage multiple OTS Kubernetes application settings in one place, with Ship watching and updating on any upstream or local configuration changes, and creating Pull Requests and other integrations into CI/CD systems.

 # Community